 However, students who received past Perkins or Nursing Loans while attending Seattle University, and made qualifying payments, will receive 1098-E forms from the university's servicer, Heartland ECSI.

-1098-Ts, which are mailed each year on or before January 31, are for the immediately preceding calendar year.
+1098-Ts, which are available online for those opted-in electronically and/or mailed each year on or before January 31, are for the immediately preceding calendar year.

 Yes.
 Seattle University is an eligible institution of Higher Education recognized by the U.S. Department of Education and the IRS.